phrase/openapi/intro.md

 ## Usage

-[curl](http://curl.haxx.se/) is used primarily to send requests to Phrase in the examples.
-On most you'll find a second variant using the [Phrase API v2 client](https://phrase.com/cli/) that might be more convenient to handle.
-For further information check its [documentation](https://help.phrase.com/help/phrase-in-your-terminal).
+[curl](http://curl.haxx.se/) is used primarily to send requests to Phrase Strings in the examples.
+On most you'll find a second variant using the [Phrase Strings API v2 client](https://phrase.com/cli/) that might be more convenient to handle.
+For further information check its [documentation](https://support.phrase.com/hc/en-us/articles/5808300599068).

 ## Use of HTTP Verbs

-Phrase API v2 tries to use the appropriate HTTP verb for accessing each endpoint according to REST specification where possible:
+Phrase Strings API v2 tries to use the appropriate HTTP verb for accessing each endpoint according to REST specification where possible:

 <div class="table-responsive">
   <table class="basic-table">